 If the answer is yes, because you’ve received a refund from a purchase return, categorize that refund right back to the original spending category.

 When you do this, dollars will automatically move from the Credit Card Payment category back to the spending category — the opposite of how they moved when you made the original purchase.

 This will also help keep your reports happy since your spending will be offset by the amount of the return.

 If you paid off your card between your original purchase and your refund, you might see that your payment category is short and goes red.
 To get things back in line, move money from the spending category to the Credit Card Payment category, and you'll be back on track.

-If the answer is no, because you’ve returned something you bought before the date your budget started, there’s no spending that needs to be offset in your reports by the return.
+If the answer is no, because you’ve returned something you bought before the date your budget started, or because the original purchase wasn't funded by cash in the original category, there’s no spending that needs to be offset in your reports by the return.
 Choose Ready to Assign for the category.

 Since it's an inflow to a credit card account, though, you won't see Ready to Assign increase unless it created a positive balance on the card.
 It simply reduces the balance owed on that card.
 This accurately reflects what happened in your account, too: the credit is applied, and now you owe less money.

 If you're working to pay down debt, you're that much closer now!